codeandtheory/strategy-dashboard-new/AIRTABLE_AUTOMATION_STEPS.md

 1. **Turn on the automation** (toggle switch at the top of the automation editor)
 2. Click **"Save"** if prompted

+### Step 10b: How the Webhook Works

+**Important:** The webhook doesn't trigger when you load the Airtable page.
+It triggers when:
+1. A user visits your dashboard app
+2. The app calls `/api/horoscope` endpoint
+3. The app sends a webhook request to Airtable (your webhook URL)
+4. Airtable receives it and starts the automation

+**To test, you need to:**
+- Either send a test request manually (see below), OR
+- Visit your dashboard app and trigger a horoscope generation

-### Step 10b: Send a Test Webhook Request
+### Step 10c: Send a Test Webhook Request (Manual Testing)

 The webhook URL needs to receive a request to trigger the automation.
-Here's how to test it:
+Here's how to test it manually:

 **Option 1: Use curl (Terminal/Command Line)**